NarcissJunior/Game-Manager/README.md

 php artisan test

+Bad part:
+The test was built using Eloquent ORM from laravel, so for the test runs propperly, you need to have an instance of a mysql database running

 To test the application, you can use Postman.
 You can download it here: https://www.postman.com/downloads/ I will put the collection to test the apply in this repo.
 Just download it and upload the collection into Postman.